Valency of elements, How can you calculate the valency of each element?

 The valency of elements in the periodic table

-The elements of the group (7 A) are mono-valent elements as their outermost energy levels have (7) electrons, The elements in the group (18) in the modern periodic table are the noble gases which have a valence of zero as the valence shell is saturated with 8 electrons.
+The elements of group (7 A) are mono-valent elements as their outermost energy levels have (7) electrons, The elements in group (18) in the modern periodic table are the noble gases that have a valence of zero as the valence shell is saturated with 8 electrons.

 Nitrogen (N) is trivalent and pentavalent while phosphorus (P) is trivalent and pentavalent, The valency of copper I is monovalent while the valency of copper II is divalent.